SophieCharlotteK/AtomicChessOS-1/src/src_ci/README.md

 In the case of building an sd card image for the embedded system, a manual step is needed to get the build files from the CI system running.
 So the CI can not publish the artefact to a production system.
 A better solution in this task is, to notify the developer that a build is succeed.

+In this chapter we are getting to setup the jenkins software and create a configuration for the buildroot project in order to build the images for the embedded system automaticly.

 ### WHAT IS JENKINS